 - your email address.

-- to monitor website usage and provide statistics to third parties for the purposes of improving and developing our website and the services we provide via our website.
-Please note that any such statistics and/or information provided to third parties will be made on a confidential basis and will not include information that can be used to identify any individual;
+Your personal information will then be used by us to provide you with the services you ordered and to communicate with you regarding the provision of those services.
+We also monitor website usage and provide statistics to third parties for the purposes of improving and developing our website and the services we provide via our website.
+Please note that any such statistics and/or information provided to third parties will be made on a confidential basis and will not include information that can be used to identify any individual.

-When you fill out a webform to sign up to a newsletter, download a resource, such as a an infographic, or enquire about a product, we may ask you to provide certain personal information, including your:
+When you fill out a webform to sign up to a newsletter, download a resource, such as an infographic, or enquire about a product, we may ask you to provide certain personal information, including your:

 By completing the form and ticking the relevant boxes you are providing your consent for Virtual College to process your personal data, and this is the legal basis we are relying on to do so.

 We will use the information that you give us to send you relevant emails containing Virtual College news & marketing communications.
 Your information will be stored by a third party data processor; Campaign Monitor, whose servers are located in the US, you can read their privacy information: here.

 In addition, if you have enquired about a product or service we will use the information you have given to update our customer relationship management system so one of our consultants or advisors can contact you.
 This information will also be stored by another third party data processor, Microsoft, their Dynamics 365 CRM servers are located in the UK, for more information you can visit Microsoft’s Trust Center: here.

 Some automation and profiling may be used to send emails or a series emails based on your indicated preferences and your interactions with the emails we send to you.
 For example if you have enquired about a particular product we may send you a series of emails outlining features or benefits of that particular product.